cubernetes/42_minishell/README.md

 - 🟥 ANSI C quoting
 - 🟩 Error redirection using `2>` and `2>>`
 - 🟩 inheriting and respecting of umask (tho you can't change it :P)
+- 🟩 assignment words (basic implementation, not allowed with non-assignment-words)

 ## 🟩 Notable implementation details
 - 🟩 optional(!) garbage collection with custom(!) contexts